Hernia Repair

 Dr. Clarence Lin, MD.

 Hernias can appear in all sorts of places, wherever soft tissues can get through from one part of your body to another.
-If you have a hernia, don't wait for it to develop complications that could threaten your life; call highly skilled surgeon Clarence Lin, MD, located in North Central, West Virginia.
+If you have a hernia, don't wait for it to develop complications that could threaten your life; call highly skilled surgeon Clarence Lin, MD, located in Pittsburgh and surrounding areas.

 Dr. Lin specializes in minimally invasive surgery techniques to reduce post-surgery pain and shorten the time to return to activity and exercise.
 Robotic-assisted surgery is currently the most advanced technology that Dr. Lin uses to achieve exceptional results for his patients.